A page must contain only one <h1> heading

 How to Fix the Problem

-Generally, it is a best practice to ensure that the beginning of a page's main content starts with <h1>, and also to ensure that the page has only one <h1>.
+Generally, it is a best practice to ensure that the beginning of a page's main content starts with a

 Why this is Important

 Keep in mind that blind users can't just look at a web page and immediately understand its layout the way that a visual user can.
-Visual users can take in a lot of information about the page layout without having to read all of the content.
+Visual users can take in much information about the page layout without having to read all of the content.
 Blind users don't have that luxury.
-Screen readers read in a linear fashion, which means listening to the entire web page, unless there is some other convenient way to get a "glimpse" of the page's layout and structure.
+Screen readers read linearly, which means listening to the entire web page unless there is some other convenient way to get a "glimpse" of the page's layout and structure.
 It turns out that headings are a way to do that.
 Screen reader users can use keyboard shortcuts to navigate through the heading structure of a document.

 The Algorithm (in simple terms)